tuukkao/yle-teletext-api-demo/README.md

 ## TO DO

+- [ ] Don't start a new scheduling job if another one is already in progress
 - [ ] tests
 - [ ] Refactor modules to have some kind of dependency management and not relying on singleton imports.
 Writing integration tests takes a lot of unnecessary work with this architecture.
 - [ ] Optimize Docker image size (e.g. fix migrations to run without TypeScript)